Choosing your future

 Why Stoke College Sixth Form?

-The Stoke College Sixth Form reflects the same unique ethos of strong pastoral care and personalised learning in small groups which characterises our Prep and Senior Schools.
-The Sixth Form offers a choice of pathways to university, college and work.
+The Sixth Form at Stoke College reflects the same unique ethos of strong pastoral care and personalised learning in small groups which characterises our Prep and Senior Schools.
+We give each Sixth Former their own dedicated personal study space and they benefit from a truly focussed learning environment, set in 25 acres of peaceful parkland.

 At Stoke College we view the Sixth Form as a gateway to the start of adult life.
 We will prepare our Sixth Formers for the transition to this adult world by helping them achieve the best grades and develop the interpersonal skills they need to thrive.